-Also shown in Figure 3-10 are wind data from the Community site for the 311 state exceedance days during the 14-year period.
-On days when 24-hr PM{10} concentrations exceed the state standard at the Community site, wind speeds are relatively low and wind direction is predominantly from the Los Angeles basin (southeast).
-Regional contributions are thus the main driver of PM{10} concentration state exceedances at the Community site.
-After 14 years of continuous data collection, it is clear that PM{10} state exceedances are more common at the Landfill site than they are at the Community site.
+Also shown in Figure 3-7 are wind data from the Community site for the 312 state exceedance days during the 15-yr period.
+On days when 24-hr $PM{10}$ concentrations exceed the state standard at the Community site, either (1) wind speeds are relatively low with wind direction predominantly coming from the Los Angeles basin (southeast), or (2) wind speeds are relatively high with wind direction coming from the Landfill (northwest).
+Regional contributions and landfill activity are thus the main driver of $PM{10}$ concentration state exceedances at the Community site.
+After 15 years of continuous data collection, it is clear that $PM{10}$ state exceedances are more common at the Landfill site than they are at the Community site.
 In addition, differences in wind speed and direction patterns between the two sites on days of measured state exceedances provide insight on the source contributions.

-Figure 3-11.
-Wind rose from state 24-hr PM{10} exceedance days during 14 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
+Figure 3-7.
+Wind rose from state 24-hr $PM{10}$ exceedance days during 15 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
 Wind data at the Community site have been replaced with those from the Reseda site since Year 11 (as discussed in Section 5.1).